Resize Images

 Email & Other Uses:

-and optimize the file size to ensure good deliverability and fast loading.
+For images in emails, aim for widths under 800px and optimize the file size to ensure good deliverability and fast loading.
 If preparing images for print, you'll need to consider DPI (dots per inch) and the physical size required, which involves different calculations than screen pixel dimensions.

 Tip: When in doubt, it's always a good idea to consult the specific requirements or style guides of the platform or medium where you'll be using the image.